stoerr/CoDeveloperGPTengine/src/site/markdown/install.md

-# Local installation of the Co-Developer GPT engine
+# Local installation of the Co-Developer GPT Engine

 You can either grab a release from Github or build the tool locally.
 In addition to that you will have to register it with ChatGPT - either [as a ChatGPT plugin](plugin.md) or [as a GPT](gpt.md).